Bridgy Fed

 UI pages.

-load_user(protocol, id)[source]
+load_user(proto, id)[source]

 Loads and returns the current request’s user.